ton-blockchain/ton-connect/bridge.md

 If the app was previously approved for the current account — connects silently with the new `ConnectEvent` with only a `ton_addr` data item.

-Otherwise returns `ConnectEventError` with error code 300.
+Otherwise returns `ConnectEventError` with error code 100 (Unknown app).

 #### send()

-Sends the message to the bridge, excluding the ConnectRequest (that goes into QR code when using HTTP bridge and into connect when using JS Bridge).
+Sends a [message](https://github.com/ton-connect/docs/blob/main/requests-responses.md#messages) to the bridge, excluding the ConnectRequest (that goes into QR code when using HTTP bridge and into connect when using JS Bridge).
 Directly returns promise with WalletResponse, do you don't need to wait for responses with `listen`;

 #### listen()